 If you had an accident in a shop which was not your fault, call Legal Helpline today to see if you are eligible for compensation.
-We are a trusted personal injury claims helpline that work with some of the best personal injury solicitors in Britain.
+We are a trusted Claims Management Compay that work with a panel of personal injury solicitors across Britain.
 One of our trusted advisors will assess your case to see if you have a legitimate claim, and if you do they will accurately estimate how much compensation you could claim.
 They will then provide you with the right shop injury claims lawyer to represent your personal injury claim, who will proceed with your case right away.
 We deal with all sorts of accidents in shop claims.
 Whether you are making a claim against a supermarket, a department store, a fashion store, a large retail chain or a small local shop we can help you to claim the compensation that for your accident in a shop.

 Call us today on 0161 696 9685 today to make your claim.
 If have suffered an injury in a shop that was not your fault, we would love to represent your compensation claim.
 Our friendly advisors are ready to take your call, we’re looking forward to hearing from you.